 The Giling Basah procedure effectively speeds up the coffee production process, allowing farmers to get paid for their beans sooner rather than later.
-It provides the most efficient way for drying coffee beans in such a humid atmosphere.
+In addition, it provides the most efficient drying of coffee beans in a humid atmosphere.

 Due to the persistent high humidity, the growers would have to employ a natural method to dry the cherries out, which would take longer than intended.
-For Indonesian coffee producers, wet hulling is the most feasible alternative.
+Therefore, wet hulling is the most feasible alternative for Indonesian coffee producers.

 Indonesia’s most popular varieties

 S795 is one of Indonesia’s most popular coffee types.
 According to most people, it contains distinct flavor characteristics of brown sugar and maple syrup when brewed.
 The variety was incorporated into the Indonesian coffee industry by India in the 1970s.
-It is prevalent in both Toraja and Bali (where locals also call it Jember).
+As a result, it is prevalent in Toraja and Bali (where locals call it Jember).

 While it has different taste nuances, it is sometimes viewed as providing a lower-quality cup than the Catuai type.
-S795 is a cross between Kent (an Indian spontaneous mutation of Typica) and the liberica species, which thrives at considerably lower elevations than the arabica plant.
+S795 is a cross between Kent (an Indian spontaneous mutation of Typica) and the Liberica species, which thrives considerably lower elevations than the arabica plant.